Best Denver Public Elementary Schools: Where to Buy When You Have Kids

 Below are the best elementary schools in Denver that are either a neighborhood school or part of an enrollment zone.
 In enrollment zones, you don’t have a guaranteed spot at a specific school, but a guaranteed spot at one of the schools in the zone if you live within that’s zone’s boundaries.

-If you want to skip all the reading, we think your best bet is to buy within the Stapleton Enrollment Zone.
+If you want to skip all the reading, we think your best bet is to buy within the Central Park Enrollment Zone.
 A best Denver public elementary school pick is Westerly Creek, which is within that zone.
 While Westerly Creek is #4 in this list, the difference in score is negligible when comparing the best Denver elementary schools designated as home schools or in enrollment zones.
-Additionally, other schools in the Stapleton Enrollment Zone are also strong performers so all your choices in Stapleton are good ones.
+Additionally, other schools in the Central Park Enrollment Zone are also strong performers so all your choices in Central Park are good ones.

 Without further ado, here’s the list! (please note that school boundaries are approximate)